SandorTeleki/dom_inspector_bot/README.md

 - Prepare for the release of Dominions 6 (will need to wait for an update to larzm42's dominspector first probably)

 **Currently working on**
-- Immediate navigation if query returns multiple answers.
+- Multiple mentor note slots

 **Small ideas / bugs to fix**
 * If a query returns multiple answers (like "longdead"), create a way to immediately navigate to one of the other search results (most likely